Preparing for your session with Blue Bean Photography

 Why do I have to book before my baby is born?

 With limited sessions available per month, my diary often gets booked up months in advance, so I urge my clients to book just after their 12 week ultrasound scan.
 There is a limit to the number of newborn sessions I can undertake per month.

 Where will my newborn photo session take place?

-Each photo session takes place in my newborn photography studio in Swadlincote just 35 minutes in any direction from Derby, Birmingham, Leicester, and Coventry by car.
+Each photo session takes place on a weekday between 9.30-3pm in my newborn photography studio just 35 minutes in any direction from Derby, Birmingham, Leicester, and Coventry by car.
 The studio is fully equipped with an array of props, backdrops and accessories.
 I want every newborn session to go as smoothly as it possibly can.
 In the past I found that when I travel to clients homes I am often constrained by the size of their room, the lighting situation may not be controlled easily plus I have a limit to what props and blankets I can bring with me, that's the beauty of coming to me, it's all here at arms length.

 What do I do once my baby arrives?